 Bassok, Daphna, Chloe R. Gibbs, and Scott Latham.
 “Preschool and Children’s Outcomes in Elementary School: Have Patterns Changed Nationwide Between 1998 and 2010?”
 Forthcoming, Child Development (online version available April 17, 2018).

 Conger, Dylan, Chloe R. Gibbs, Yuuko Uchikoshi, and Adam Winsler.
 “New Benefits of Public School Pre-kindergarten Programs: Early School Stability, Grade Promotion, and Exit from ELL Services.”
-Accepted, Early Childhood Research Quarterly.
+Forthcoming, Early Childhood Research Quarterly 48 (2019): 26–35.

 Maloney, Erin A., Benjamin A. Converse, Chloe R. Gibbs, Susan C. Levine, and Sian L. Beilock.
 "Jump-Starting Early Childhood Education at Home: Early Learning, Parent Motivation, and Public Policy."
 Perspectives on Psychological Science 10, no. 6 (2015): 727–732.